joseph-a-levine/authoring/_older/october_2022.md

 The novel is about a 19-year-old woman, Lata, being pushed towards marriage by her mother; Lata's choice comes down to three boys of varying suitability: Kabir, Haresh, and Amit.
 Much of the romantic story takes place in Kolkata, but action branches to Delhi, Lucknow, and Bihar.
 The *scope* of the novel led to overly confusing comparisons to *War and Peace*; Nehru shows up often, and the resignation of Rafi Ahmed Kidwai is covered in detail.
 Unlike Tolstoy, however, Seth has no eye for the political scope JOSEPH

 The actual question of interest, much more central than Natasha, is who is most suitable for Lata?
 In my memory, before beginning my re-read, Amit was the only choice.
 I might have had a crush on him myself, and Seth draws him almost as a self-portrait — an Oxonian poet and novelist, already acclaimed in the West and Anglophone India, Amit is superlatively sympathetic.
-The most illustrative line about him is a massive spoiler, so I've put it at the bottom [here](#Chatterji)
+The most illustrative bits about him are massive spoilers, so I've put one of my favorite at the bottom; search for "Chatterji."

 *A Suitable Boy* is only slightly an economic novel, but it is an economical one.
 Seth's aversion to adverbs is second only to Stephen King's.
 When he does deploy them, it's done mockingly.